 - unnecessarily using tasers or pepper spray on cooperative subjects

 Under California’s self-defense law, if you injure or kill another person in self-defense or in defending another person, your conduct will be excused.
-But your actions must be reasonable under the circumstances.25
+Though your actions must be reasonable under the circumstances.25

 If you are unconscious while you commit a crime, California law excuses your actions.26 This legal defense is applicable to people who, for example, commit criminal acts while